 Your application letter matters a lot in your job application.
 You need to write an attention-grabbing application to get a job.
 This comes with using the right format for an application letter for a Job.
-This article – How to Write an Application Letter for a Job in 2021, highlights the recommended steps to take to write a professional application letter.
+This article – How to Write an Application Letter for a Job, highlights the recommended steps to take to write a professional application letter.
 See recommended order of sections to include below in your application letter;

 Learn about the right format to use for a CV – What is the best format for a CV?

 The header of a professional application letter for a job application should have two parts, the first part should include your contact information; Your name, your phone number, your email address (Do not use funny email address like [email protected] – keep it professional), the date, the second part should include the contact information of the company to which you are applying; the name of the hiring manager and their professional title (if available), the name and address of the company to which you’re applying.